Even as restrictions ease in Australia, many businesses will continue to take an online approach to work, including conducting video job interviews.

 Find a good location

-The next step to prepare for a video job interview is to have a look around your house and pick an area to set up in that’s quiet and really well lit.
+The next step to prepare for a video job interview is to have a look around your house and pick an area to set up that is quiet and has good lighting.

-Check your background is clean and tidy, because our homes say a lot about who we are as people.
+Check your background is clean and tidy.
 You don’t want anyone to make unfair judgements about you before you’ve even answered a question.
 Nothing is more distracting than an office full of clutter, a basket of washing on a table, a bedroom with a messy bed… you get the idea.

 Set up with a neutral background like a wall, or check if the video app you are using can change or blur out the background.
 Just be careful not to turn yourself into a potato.